mitchcapper/WIN64LinuxBuild/README.md

 ## Why does it take so long to build?

-Almost everything uses straight from the master branch sources rather than actual release archives.  ~~~For those tools that rely on gnulib that means there is nearly always a bootstrap process, and it can be very slow.
+Almost everything uses straight from the master branch sources rather than actual release archives.
+For projects that use gnulib the cloning of this submodule can take quite some time.
+If you are running build scripts multiple times you can provide a reference bare repo that it can fetch most of the data from (much faster).
+To do so in your WLB_BASE_FOLDER run this command: `git clone --mirror https://git.savannah.gnu.org/git/gnulib.git` and thats it, we should automatically pick it up and use it. ~~~For those tools that rely on gnulib that means there is nearly always a bootstrap process, and it can be very slow.
 This is largely due to msys fork performance and the cost of process startup on windows vs *nix systems.~~~ Happy to say now that gnulib-tool.py is near parity for gnulib-tool bootstrapping is 100x faster.

 ### Things we try to do to fix this